FrancescoRepo/VsTemplateGeneratorExtension/README.md

-# Visual Studio Code Template Generator Extension
+# VsTemplate File Generator Extension

 ## Overview

-The **Visual Studio Code Template Generator Extension** is a powerful tool designed to simplify the process of creating project templates directly from your Visual Studio Code environment.
+The **VsTemplate File Generator Extension** is a tool designed to simplify the process of creating project templates directly from your Visual Studio Code environment.
 This extension enables users to generate reusable templates for various types of projects, complete with customizable options and exclusion rules.

 ## Features